ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa7/index.md

 We recommend working on the first milestone directly in `StringSearch.java`.
 Once it's working, you can save to the `StringSearchMilestone1.java` file to record your progress and keep working in `StringSearch.java`.
+You can then work towards the second, copy your work over when done with that milestone, and so on to build up your submission.

 You can upload any of the milestones to Gradescope to get grading feedback on them.
 If you finish multiple milestones at once, you can always copy your more advanced solution as the earlier milestone files – you're only adding, not changing features as you go through the milestones.

 ### Milestone 1